 "It's worth a shot."
 Vanilla replied, putting on a confident smirk.
-The Trot's rusted arms creaked and whined, but obeyed as he controlled them pick up the large boulder, the metal claws digging into the rock.
+The Trot's rusted arms creaked and whined, but obeyed as he controlled them to pick up the large boulder, the metal claws digging into the rock.
 Carefully stepping back, Vanilla tossed the rock towards the water, where it splashed heavily, sending droplets that sparkled in the sunlight.

 "Amazing!
 You're really good at this."
 Connie praised, thankful that the way out was clear again.
 Vanilla awkwardly scratched his head, a little bashful from the compliment.
-With a quick glance back to the now smoking ship, Vanilla pressed on down the road, passing a sign that read: Egret Brook.
+With a quick glance, back to the now smoking ship, Vanilla pressed on down the road, passing a sign that read: Egret Brook.

 "Oh no, did I already miss it?"
 Connie frowned, looking crestfallen.
 Then a thought crossed her mind and turned to Vanilla, "Do you think you could take me to the Hayabusa carpet mill?
 It's just up that hill."
-She asked, pointing a little ways up the road, which continued over a small bridge and into a tunnel.
+She asked, pointing a little way up the road, which continued over a small bridge and into a tunnel.
 Vanilla nodded, happy to oblige.

 "Sure, looks like that's the only way to go anyway."
 He said with a smile, which made Connie giggle and nod in agreement.
 So up the hill they went, and over the bridge, where a river fed downstream and back towards Seagull beach.
-The tunnel was actually quite small, not even more than maybe 15 feet long, like an oversized doorway.
+The tunnel was quite small, not even more than maybe 15 feet long, like an oversized doorway.
 Emerging at the other end, Connie and Vanilla found themselves at another steep hill, but that was the least of their concerns.

 "Anyway, this area belongs to the Killer Elephants, so if you don't want no trouble, you'd be wise to hand over all your cash.
 And with that shitty lookin' Trot you're in, I think you better listen.
 Unless... of course you feel like handing that cute honey you're riding with."
-The thug said as he leaned forward from his cockpit, a leer could be seen plastered on his face as he grinned.
+The thug said as he leaned forward from his cockpit, a leer on his face as he grinned.
 Connie gagged and covered her chest with both arms, ducking down in the seat with a fearful look.
 Vanilla growled, unable to believe such a disgusting person could exist.

 "HEY!
 You better leave Connie alone, you big jerk!"
 The blonde boy bellowed, then picked up a small rock with the Earl's right hand and chucked it at the portly bandit.
-The rock dented one of the shields, but otherwise did little damage, however, it was enough to set off the thug.
+The rock dented one of the shields, but otherwise did little damage; however, it was enough to set off the thug.